eclipse-theia/theia-cloud/README.md

 The [helm charts](https://github.com/eclipsesource/theia-cloud-helm) are referencing the compatible version in their `appVersion` field.

+### Release a new version

+New release every three months.

+Make a commit were the next parts are removed from the `versions` across the repo.
+When this commit is merged it should not result in pushed artifacts.
+Create a `releases/<currentVersion>` branch.
+This will be used in the future if any backports are necessary.
+Also it makes versions easier to find.
+Then create a Github release pointing to the commit.
+This will then publish the artifacts for the specific version and also set the version to latest.

 ## Building

 All components are deployed as docker images and may be built with docker.
 See [Building.md](doc/docs/Building.md) for more information.
 We offer prebuilt images ready to use.